ghywel/placego/WHAT-WE-BUILT.md

 This is not meant as an invitation to get to know me - leave me alone.
 It is a public record of what I did and how I did it in my own words without the AI.

+Everybody - The proof is in the seeing - You won't believe your eyes.
+Go find a m-series Apple computer, run the app, and see for yourselves if i'm making all of this up.